 - Understand the concept

-- Find the command by using cmd/ctrl+f in the docs
+- cmd/ctrl+f in the docs

 Started out by setting up all the workflow.
 I’m not too fond of the default camera, so I leveraged orbit-controls and perspective-camera instead.
 The Regl tutorials and examples have been very useful too.